alphagov/search-api/docs/schemas.md

 Even though we have different schemas for different "opensearch document types", in practice opensearch only knows about one "type": which is the union of all the schemas.
-This is because Elasticsearch 6 does not allow multiple types in the same index.
+This is because Opensearch does not allow multiple types in the same index.

 ## Indexes